-Another year, another April fools day, another vast catalogue of humourous pranks released by organizations big and small across the globe.
+Another year, another April fool’s day, another vast catalog of humourous pranks released by organizations big and small across the globe.
 With April Fools’ day 2019 now behind us, we thought we would pick over the remains and see which ones sparked the most interest from the Donesafe office.

-In case you’re a little behind, The 1st of April from morning til 12 midday is a day to believe NOTHING that you see or hear on social media published by organizations because chances are…its a joke, usually ranging from A-Class bad dad jokes and a little dash of silliness.
+In case you’re a little behind, The 1st of April from morning till 12 midday is a day to believe NOTHING that you see or hear on social media published by organizations because chances are…its a joke, usually ranging from A-Class bad dad jokes and a little dash of silliness.
 This year we saw brands get behind some creative and very funny posts.
-The genius and belly laugh funny posts consumed the morning.
+The genius and belly-laugh funny posts consumed the morning.

 So what did the big brands have in store for us in 2019?
 We certainly had a good laugh here in the Donesafe office.
 We had a number of our clients and partners jump on the bandwagon.
-Here’s the top 4 favourite ‘pranks’ that we discovered on April 1st, plus Donesafe’s April Fools’ stitch up;
+Here are the top 4 favorite ‘pranks’ that we discovered on April 1st, plus Donesafe’s April Fools’ stitch-up;

 McDonald’s joined the party with the McPickle burger.
 The post on social media split audiences in two – personally, I’m all about pickles but they’re not for everyone.

-When McDonald’s Australia posted the McPickle video on Instagram, it reached 47,000+ views, 5000+ likes and almost 2000 comments.
+When McDonald’s Australia posted the McPickle video on Instagram, it reached 70,000+ views, 6000+ likes, and almost 2000 comments.
 Consider that a successful April Fools’ prank.
 Pickle lovers all over the world were dribbling over the new addition of two-layered pickle filled buns with cheese and of course, ketchup.

 Who loves pickles?
 Clearly a lot of people.